28 Proven Restaurant Marketing Ideas to Drive More Sales

 27. Create recurring promotions

-Consider creating recurring promotions for your customers—these are a weekly or monthly special that celebrates your flagship menu items.
+Create recurring promotions to engage customers, like weekly or monthly specials featuring your flagship menu items.

 28. Try pop-up locations